AdobeDocs/campaign-classic.en/help/installation/using/installing-the-client-console.md

 1. Select the package that contains the console installation program.

-     This file is called setup-client-7.X.XXXX.exe for v7 or setup-client-6.X.XXXX.exe for v6.1, where X is the sub-version of Adobe Campaign and XXXX is the build   number.
+     This file is called setup-client-7.X.XXXX.exe, where X is the sub-version of Adobe Campaign and XXXX is the build number.

 1. Copy and paste this package into the Adobe Campaign installation folder (on the marketing server for hybrid installations), under /datakit/nl/eng/jsp.